lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Changes in version -05

 * Fixed a bug in the definition of the Encaps() functions: KEMs, according to both RFC9180 and FIPS 203 should always return (ss, ct), but we had (ct, ss).
 * Adjusted RSA-OAEP section to follow RFC8017 instead of RFC3560.
-  * OPEN QUESTION: RSAES-OAEP in RFC8017 can take a label.
-Should we use it?
-Perhaps to pass in the same domain separator as used for the overall composite?
+Does not use the RSA-OAEP label.

 Still to do in a future version: